samiulalimseam/consultant-client/README.md

 # GLOBALDESK IMMIGRATION CONSULTANCY WEBSITE

->>This project has been build with react node js
+1.This project has been build with react node js 2.Served on Firebase
->>Served on Firebase
+3.Firebase Authentication System
->>Firebase Authentication System
+4.Used JWT For API Security

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).